Kathy Sanborn: Career

 In 2016, Lights of Laniakea was nominated for a ZMR Award (Best Vocal Album) and a One World Music Radio Award (Best Vocal Album).

 Sanborn appeared on the compilation Action Moves People United, which also featured Julian Lennon, Janis Ian, and Dan Aykroyd, among many others.
 The album reached Billboard's top ten chart for compilation albums.

 Beginning 2016, Sanborn contributed a column to the jazz web site, All About Jazz.
 Titled "In the Biz," the column featured Sanborn's interviews with jazz colleagues such as David Longoria, Arun Shenoy, Carol Albert, Roberta Piket, and many more.
 The column focused on the business of jazz music today, and how jazz musicians can best promote themselves and their music.

 Sanborn's eighth album, Recollecting You, released August 4, 2017.
 A single from the album, "Falling," won a 2017 Clouzine International Music Award for Best Jazz Song.

 In 2017, Sanborn appeared on the World music album, A Musical Journey: Together in Peace, which reached Billboard #1 in World albums.
 The project, created by Rupam Sarmah and Kevin Mackie, is a collaborative effort to promote global peace.

 The composer and vocalist is a strong believer in creating new jazz music for the modern era.
 Sanborn says, "Instead of regurgitating old standards, we need to keep the jazz genre alive by releasing fresh music for new generations.
 Write new standards, and stop relying on old music to pave the way for any positive changes in jazz.
 There is an important place in jazz for the old songs that have touched listeners for decades, but if we wish to reach new and broader markets, we need to move forward – and not exist solely in the past.
 Miles Davis, if he were here today, would be shocked that jazz music has not moved further ahead by now."

+Sanborn released Romance Language, her ninth album, July 11, 2025.
+The title track was dedicated to MGM film studios trumpeter Uan Rasey.